 Recommendations for Executive Action

-Comments: As of May 2016, DOD finalized DOD Directive 8140.01 Cyber Workforce Management, which provides overarching policy guidance for the DOD cyber workforce and directs development of implementing policies.
+Comments: As of October 2017, DOD has not completed the DODI (see below) which would address the recommendation.
+As of May 2016, DOD finalized DOD Directive 8140.01 Cyber Workforce Management, which provides overarching policy guidance for the DOD cyber workforce and directs development of implementing policies.
 The directive however does not provide detailed guidance on personnel categories performing cyberspace operations.
 Additionally, DOD is in the process of finalizing DOD Instruction (DODI) 8140.aa Cyberspace Workforce Identification, Tracking, and Reporting--which is to establish DOD cyber workforce policy and procedures, assign responsibilities, and provide direction for the identification and tracking of DOD cyber workforce positions and personnel.
 DOD must revise the draft DoDI 8140.aa to make it compliant with federal cyber workforce identification and coding requirements within the "Federal Cybersecurity Workforce Assessment Act of 2015" (Division N, Title III, Sections 301 - 305 of PL 114-113).
 DOD is coordinating with the Office of Personnel Management and the National Institute of Standards and Technology to develop the federal cyber workforce coding structure all federal agencies must follow.
 The department projects this DODI will be published in 2017.
 Lastly, the department is to begin drafting DOD cyberspace workforce qualification manuals--one for each element of the cyber workforce--to replace DOD 8570.01-M Information Assurance Workforce Improvement Program and to address the full spectrum of the cyber workforce.
 To support this effort, DOD has identified draft criteria for establishing standards and requirements for DOD cyber workforce qualifications.
 The DOD Cyber Workforce Qualifications Working Group is to leverage these criteria to begin establishing qualifications.
 These findings will be included in the new qualification manuals, and these manuals are intended to provide the DOD cyber workforce with a skills maturity model for career progression.
 Until the publication of these workforce qualification manuals, DOD 8570.01-M will remain in effect to govern qualification requirements for the information assurance (cybersecurity) workforce.
 DOD did not project a timeframe for the new manuals' completion.
-Although DOD is taking steps to update and publish policies and guidance pertaining to personnel involved in cyberspace operations, this recommendation remains open pending completion of those actions.

 Recommendation: To assist the military services in fulfilling their responsibilities to organize, train, and equip cyber forces, the Secretary of Defense should set a timeline and direct the Under Secretary of Defense for Policy and the Under Secretary of Defense for Personnel and Readiness, in consultation with the DOD Office of General Counsel, to develop and publish detailed policies and guidance pertaining to categories of personnel that can conduct the various forms of cyberspace operations.